 In 2018, ZSL conducted the first harbour seal breeding survey in the Thames since the 2011 survey by SMRU.
 These breeding surveys take place in early July and provide an estimate of the number of harbour seal pups born in each year and their distribution across the Thames coastline and sandbanks.

 Harbour Porpoise surveys

-In 2015 ZSL partnered with Marine Conservation Research International to conduct the first harbour porpoise survey of the Greater Thames Estuary (read the published paper here).
+In 2015, ZSL partnered with Marine Conservation Research International to conduct the first harbour porpoise survey of the Greater Thames Estuary (read the published paper here).
 The survey monitored the Thames Estuary between Suffolk and Kent using visual and acoustic techniques.
-In 2022 our partnership conducted a follow up survey.
-These surveys have shown that the Thames Estuary is an important habitat with significant densities of porpoises present in the area, over mulitple years.
+In 2022, our partnership conducted a follow up survey.
+These surveys have shown that the Thames Estuary is an important habitat with significant densities of porpoises present in the area, over multiple years.